Training with a guide dog

-Our dogs learn that training is rewarding, which means they are engaged with us and look forward to their work.
+Our guide dogs learn that training is rewarding, which means they are engaged with us and look forward to their work.
 This approach encourages them to problem-solve and builds their confidence, resulting in motivated, happy dogs who have the best possible preparation for their future as life-changers.